 Yes.
 Training Wheels!
 Put them on!

-- understanding money laundering and/or terrorist financing and how to avoid your system/setup from being used to funnel funds
+- Avoiding involvement in money laundering or terrorist financing: This may involve implementing policies and procedures to prevent your business from being used to funnel illicit funds.

 Remember, there is no shame in starting small.
 It pays in the long run to start small and grow.